 3. PROBLEMS WITH MANAGEMENT / LEADERSHIP

-Of the many reasons why retail businesses fail, problems with leadership or the management is one reason, which is completely the business owner’s responsibility.
+Of the many reasons why retail businesses fail, problems with leadership or management are one reason, which is completely the business owner’s responsibility.
 While a retail business may have been started off by an entrepreneur, it is important to effectively manage the day to day issues.

 4. IN-STORE CUSTOMER EXPERIENCE